victoriousvictor42/Cantilever/README.md

 # Cantilever
 HTML and CSS
-implemented a project with responsive text properties i.e text shadow, line height, letter spacing e.t.c
+implemented a project with responsive text properties, such as, text shadow, line height, letter spacing e.t.c